konmouz/Learning-Tower/README.md

 - It's a good idea to print a sample Adapter and test how strong it is.
 The Adapters support the whole structure so not having reliable parts defeats the purpose of the project.

-### Smoothing edges
+### Smoothing the edges
-Aluminium extrusion's edges are usually rough and potentially dangerous so I strongly recommend smoothing all edges with a file or sandpaper.
+Aluminium extrusions' edges are usually rough and potentially dangerous so I strongly recommend smoothing all the edges with a file or sandpaper.

 <p align="center">
   <img src="./output/images/LT001.jpg" width="400">